-Indonesia is considered as “Asia’s next big opportunity,” as its fast-growing economy (up 6.2% last year, forecast to grow 6.8% in 2013) and favorable demographics.
-Over 60 per cent of the population is between 20-65, which gives the country a large bank of earners and not too many old people for workers to support.
+Indonesia is considered as “Asia’s next big opportunity,” of its fast-growing economy (up 6.2% last year, forecast to grow 6.8% in 2013) and favorable demographics.
+Over 60 percent of the population is between 20-65, which gives the country a large bank of earners and not too many old people for workers to support.

-Recently, a business model that is growing in Indonesia is one not limited to contracts or consignment manufacturing plans.
-Instead, development has been focused on a capital-intensive business model that does not rely solely on Indonesian labor in some industries such as consumer goods, cosmetics, automotive and components.
-Today many plans involve joint ventures with local representation in Indonesia in making business decisions such as investments, determining target markets, making capital expenditures, financing and many more.
+Recently, a business model that is growing in Indonesia is not limited to contracts or consignment manufacturing plans.
+Instead, development has been focused on a capital-intensive business model that does not rely solely on Indonesian labor in some industries such as consumer goods, cosmetics, automotive, and components.
+Today many plans involve joint ventures with local representation in Indonesia in making business decisions such as investments, determining target markets, making capital expenditures, financing, and many more.

 National investment growth of the non-oil sector is predicted to continue being driven by the manufacturing sector.
-Manufacturing outperformed the other three sectors, namely plantations, mining and services.
+Manufacturing outperformed the other three sectors, namely plantations, mining, and services.
 This will encourage more Indonesian suppliers to support the manufacturing sector.
 Manufacturing investment value is estimated to reach Rp.
 225 trillion or 50% of the estimated total investment of Rp 450 trillion.
-Currently, manufacturing investment is longer centers on labor-intensive industries, but rather on capital intensive industry.
+Currently, manufacturing investment is longer centered on labor-intensive industries, but rather on capital-intensive industries.
 Investments are flowing into the automotive sector, steel, and chemicals.
-The investment in labor-intensive industries such as textiles and footwear are predicted to be low.
-A ban on the export of raw mineral will continue to fuel the surge in manufacturing investment.
+The investment in labor-intensive industries such as textiles and footwear is predicted to below.
+A ban on the export of raw minerals will continue to fuel the surge in manufacturing investment.

-As a 4th most populous country in the world.
-Indonesia definitely requires a rapid development to fullfill demand for living place, workplace and entertainment.
-These opportunity are bundled into the Property develompment area.
-Which has saw a rapid develompment in the past few years and already predicted as one of promising investment form in Indonesia.
+As the 4th most populous country in the world.
+Indonesia definitely requires rapid development to fulfill the demand for living places, workplaces, and entertainment.
+These opportunities are bundled into the Property development area.
+Which has saw rapid development in the past few years and already predicted as one of the promising investment forms in Indonesia.
 Indonesia’s residential property price index (14 major cities) rose by 7.88% during the year to end-Q2 2014.
-Although foreign property ownership is not allowed in Indonesia, there are several ways which foreigners can consider like buying property through PMA, Local PT or buy buying shelf company in Indonesia.
+Although foreign property ownership is not allowed in Indonesia, there are several ways which foreigners can consider like buying property through PMA, Local PT, or buy buying shelf companies in Indonesia.

-Transportation sector in Indonesia is among promising investment sectors which foreigners.
+The transportation sector in Indonesia is among the promising investment sectors which foreigners.
 Since Indonesians nowadays are among the most mobile society in the world.
-However, the high demand of transportation in Indonesia are still lack from a proper transportation mode.
-This transportation opprtunities ranges from Land mode transportation such as Railway Road, Bus mode, MRT.
-And the most promising of all is Airlines business since Indonesia has been a fastes-growing market for airlines and still lack of airlines competition inside.
-Not to mention Indonesia nature as a vas archipelago country which still have many places to explore.
+However, the high demand for transportation in Indonesia still lacks a proper transportation mode.
+These transportation opportunities range from Land mode transportation such as Railway Road, Bus mode, MRT.
+And the most promising of all is the airline business since Indonesia has been the fastest-growing market for airlines and still lacks airline competition inside.
+Not to mention Indonesia’s nature as a vast archipelago country that still has many places to explore.

 Following the global rapid current of Telecommunication and Internet technology which also made their impact to Indonesia.
-Indonesian people is now among the most Internet-reliance in the world.
-They are also amog the most connected society.
-Indonesia has been flooded with the rapid development of IT, Telco and Internet technologies over the last decade particularly from outside such as US and China.
-This circumstances has made Indonesians nowadays are highly dependent to Telecommunication and Internet in their daily activities.
-The opportunities lies here is that Indonesian still some steps behind in regards to Internet speeds and Telco infrastructure compared to other negighboring countries like Singapore and Malaysia.
+Indonesian people are now among the most Internet-reliance in the world.
+They are also among the most connected society.
+Indonesia has been flooded with the rapid development of IT, Telco, and Internet technologies over the last decade particularly from outside such as the US and China.
+This circumstance has made Indonesians nowadays are highly dependent on Telecommunication and the Internet in their daily activities.
+The opportunity lies here is that Indonesia still some steps behind in regards to Internet speeds and Telco infrastructure compared to other neighboring countries like Singapore and Malaysia.
 Indonesia still needs a big improvement through investment for this sector.
 Until recently, there weren’t any giant internet companies coming out of Indonesia, but that looks to be changing, as Japan’s SoftBank and India’s Sequoia Capital recently invested a whopping US$100 million in Indonesia’s online marketplace website Tokopedia.
 It’s a big bet, to say the least.
 The announcement came immediately after the inauguration ceremony of the country’s new president, Joko “Jokowi” Widodo, who has promised to make his nation friendlier to foreign investors.

-Indonesia is one of large energy consumer in the world.
+Indonesia is one of the large energy consumers in the world.
 And now has become Asia’s largest emitter for greenhouse gasses.
-And given it’s enormous populations and vast region.
-Indonesia still facing energy crisis particularly in remote area and outside Java.
-This maybe because indonesia still relied on conventional power plant such as Coal, Diesel, Steam.
-Some already use Water plant as well but still not maximized.
-When there’s many other environtment-frendly and renewable options like Solar panel plant and Windmill which is very suitable considering Indonesian geographic as Tropical country and have long coastlines.
-Currently there are no single solar and windmill plant in Indonesia.
+And given its enormous populations and vast region.
+Indonesia still facing an energy crisis particularly in remote areas and outside Java.
+This may be because Indonesia still relied on conventional power plants such as Coal, Diesel, Steam.
+Some already use Water plants as well but still not maximized.
+When there’s many other environment-friendly and renewable options like Solar panel plant and Windmill which is very suitable considering Indonesian geographic as Tropical country and have long coastlines.
+Currently, there is no single solar and windmill plant in Indonesia.
 Hence There’s a big opportunity for Investment to bring this technology to be applied by Indonesia.
-Which will lead to solve Indonesian energy crisis now and in the future.
+Which will lead to solving the Indonesian energy crisis now and in the future.

 Investments this year are expected to reach around 300 trillion.
 Investment opportunities in the country are still very promising.
 Previous data from the Pharmaceutical Association stated that national pharmaceutical industry sales could reach about US$4.9 billion.
 Based on contributions, multinational companies expected to make up about 23-24% of the US$4.9 billion.
 The Indonesian pharmaceutical industry market share is estimated at about or 0.4-0.5% of the world market share, which reached US$800 billion.